lafada/kalapy/docs/source/installation.rst

     $ . env/bin/activate

-Now you can just enter the following command to get Rapido installed in your virtualenv::
+Now you can just enter the following command to get KalaPy installed in your virtualenv::

-    $ easy_install Rapido
+    $ easy_install KalaPy

 After installed, type following command to see whether it is properly installed or not:

 .. sourcecode:: bash

-    $ rapido-admin.py
+    $ kalapy-admin.py
-    Usage: rapido-admin.py <command> [options] [args]
+    Usage: kalapy-admin.py <command> [options] [args]

     options: